007 MAGAZINE - The World's Foremost James Bond Resource!

 CASINO ROYALE Daily Express comic strip panel #1 drawn by John McLusky

 The character of James Bond became an integral part of British popular culture at a time when Post-War austerity was coming to an end and the ‘Kitchen Sink/Angry Young Man’ movement was taking the theatrical, cinematic and literary world by storm.
-Many of the early films that defined the ‘British New Wave’ were made by Woodfall Productions - a company co-founded in 1958 by director Tony Richardson (1928-1991), writer John Osborne (1929-1994) and Canadian producer Harry Saltzman (1915-1994), who would later team up with American Albert R. Broccoli (1909-1996) to make the James Bond films.
+Many of the early films that defined the ‘British New Wave’ were made by Woodfall Productions - a company co-founded in 1958 by English director Tony Richardson (1928-1991), writer John Osborne (1929-1994) and Canadian producer Harry Saltzman (1915-1994), who would later team up with American Albert R. Broccoli (1909-1996) to make the James Bond films.

 On July 7, 1958 the James Bond comic strip made its debut in the Daily Express, with the first story CASINO ROYALE introduced by Ian Fleming's friend American author Raymond Chandler (1888-1959).
 The first series of the Daily Express comic strip then ran uninterrupted for six days every week until February 10, 1962; serialising all of Ian Fleming's James Bond novels up to THUNDERBALL and three short stories in the same order as their hardback publication.
-The Daily Express also printed abridged versions of DIAMONDS ARE FOREVER, FROM RUSSIA, WITH LOVE and DR. NO in daily instalments in the weeks before the hardback publication.
+The Daily Express also printed abridged versions of DIAMONDS ARE FOREVER, FROM RUSSIA, WITH LOVE and DR. NO in daily instalments in the weeks before their publication in hardback.
 These adaptations were all illustrated by Andrew Robb (1907-1989), and the author's subsequent novels and two short stories continued to appear annually finishing with OCTOPUSSY in 1965.

 Photo reference of Dick Orme used on CASINO ROYALE cover.